mate-desktop/mate-desktop.org/blog/20140213-mate-desktop-roadmap-reshuffle.md

 This decision was made because the current development version of MATE is stable, incorporates many new features, improvements and bug fixes.
-We want to get all that *"good stuff" &#0153;* out to our users so they can benefit from the advancements we've made sooner.
+We want to get all that *"good stuff"* &trade; out to our users so they can benefit from the advancements we've made sooner.

 You can read the original mailing post and follow-up comments below: